 "I think you'd be surprised by how willingly we give each other information," she says.
 "We're all competitors on the shelves, but we're all friends at the conferences.
 Mentorship has played a huge role in my life."

 Getting products to market faster demands more efficiency and speed at every stage of new product development.
-With a single location for all upstream supply chain information and documentation, teams can bring new products to market faster.
+With a repository for all upstream supply chain information and documentation, teams can bring new products to market faster.
 R&D can quickly research suppliers and ingredients.
-The regulatory department can address claims, label issues, or any other compliance requirements.
-Quality can pre-approve ingredients and suppliers, manage the process through approval, and procurement can negotiate price and shipping with suppliers and recommend alternate suppliers if needed.
-Lastly, suppliers can make sure compliant ingredients seamlessly enter the supply chain with all the required documentation.
+The regulatory department can address claims, label issues, and any other compliance requirements.
+Quality can pre-approve ingredients and suppliers, and manage the process through approval, and procurement can negotiate price and shipping with suppliers, and recommend alternate suppliers if needed.